openstack/openstack-manuals/doc/ops-guide/source/ops_lay_of_the_land.rst

 There are also several :command:`*-manage` command-line tools.
-These are installed with the project's services on the cloud controller and do not need to be installed\*-manage command-line toolscommand-line tools administrative separately:
+These are installed with the project's services on the cloud controller and do not need to be installed separately:

 * :command:`glance-manage`
 * :command:`keystone-manage`